IkarosKappler/pastebee/README.md

+### Todos
+* Add a nice error dialog.

 ### Changelog
+* 2018-09-13
+  * Raised the max paste size from 2048 bytes to 10240 bytes (10 KB).
+  * Fixed a display issue with the download button.
+  * Added a very simple error handling (window.alert); a more beautiful error dialog will come soon.
+  * Fixed a bug in the MIME type selector (wrong typ displayed).
+* 2018-09-11
+  * Added basic CSS break points for small displays (menu was foo bar on phones).
 * 2018-09-05
   * Bugfix: removed editmode from link to parent paste.
   * Changed button text if no parent paste is available.